coffee beans

 Great French press coffee is about more than just the right balance of coffee and water.
 Nailing each element will skyrocket your brew quality.

 Coffee Beans – The better quality of beans you put in, the better quality cup of coffee you will get out.
 Luckily, the French press is pretty flexible and can handle pretty much any style of coffee.
-But our list of the top choices is a good place to start.
+But our tried and tested list of the top choices is a good place to start.

 Water Temperature – For optimal extraction of your ground coffee, you need your water to be 200ºF/ 93ºC.
 If you go too cold, your coffee will taste watery or even sour.

-Time – Letting your coffee brew for too much or not enough time will cause over or under extraction.
+Time – Letting your coffee brew for too much or not enough time will cause over or under-extraction.
 For the perfect French press, aim for four minutes.
 Even better, bloom your coffee grounds for 30 secs before steeping for 3 mins 30 secs.

 Psst..
 Want to dig down on how to use a French press for the best brew?
 This guide has all the answers: